 PBGC coverage is not an unlimited plan.
 It only replaces a defined benefit plan up to a maximum amount.
-In 2019, that amount is $5,607.95 per month, or $67,295.40 per year.
+In 2023, the amount for those age 65 is $6,750 per month, or $81,000 per year.
 Any retiree who would have earned more than that under their pension will unfortunately face some loss in benefits.

 The PBGC has rarely had to reduce retiree benefits.
 The limits are there to keep its premiums low.
 Additionally, these limits prevent employers from offering outrageously high pensions with the knowledge that the government will cover them.

 Distress Terminations vs. Standard Terminations